CountBricks: How Much Does It Cost to Get Gas Installed?

 2. Automatic Takeoff & Code Check

-CountBricks cross-references local code tables, required pipe diameters, and maximum pressure drop, then selects compliant materials.
+CountBricks cross-references local code tables, required pipe diameters, and maximum pressure drop, selecting compliant materials.

 3. Live Pricing Engine